Skip to main content

 Finding your perfect blend

-The decision between drinking light-roast coffee and dark-roast coffee comes down to personal preference.
-Opt for light roast coffees for a slightly larger caffeine boost and brighter, lighter taste.
+The decision between drinking light and dark roast coffee comes down to personal preference.
+Light roast coffees offer a slightly larger caffeine boost and a brighter, lighter taste.
 Meanwhile, those who prefer a rich, bold taste may prefer dark roast coffees.

 Emily Caldwell